 \section{Double-frequency SG model}

-In this section we study the influence of higher harmonics on the phase structure of the single-frequency SG model.
-For $d=2$ dimensions the higher frequency modes of the SG model corresponds to vortices with higher vorticity of the related XY model and it is known that they do not play any role in the vortex dynamics.
-However, the equivalence between the SG and the XY models has been proven in $d=2$ dimensions, thus it is important to clarify the results of the previous section which were obtained for the single-frequency SG model for $d\neq 2$.
-Let us consider the double-frequency SG model which is defined by the effective action, \bea \Gamma_k = \int_x \left[\frac{z_k}{2} (\partial_\mu{\tilde\varphi}_x)^2 + u_{1k} \cos(\tilde\varphi_x) + u_{2k} \cos(2\tilde\varphi_x) \right] \eea where the first Fourier amplitude is equivalent to that of the single-frequency SG model, $u_{1k} \equiv u_k$.
+Let us study the influence of higher harmonics on the phase structure of the single-frequency SG model.
+For $d=2$ the higher frequency modes of the SG model correspond to vortices with higher vorticity of the related XY model and it is known to play no role in the vortex dynamics (the excitation of vortices with higher vorticity has lower probability).
+The equivalence between the SG and the XY models has been proven in $d=2$ dimensions, so it is important to clarify the results of the previous section which were obtained for the single-frequency SG model for $d\neq 2$.
+Let us consider the double-frequency SG model \bea \Gamma_k = \int_x \left[\frac{\bar z_k}{2} (\partial_\mu{\theta}_x)^2 + u_{1k} \cos(\theta_x) + u_{2k} \cos(2\theta_x) \right] \eea where the first Fourier amplitude is equivalent to that of the single-frequency SG model, $u_{1k} \equiv u_k$.
 In case of the double-frequency model the parameter space is three-dimensional thus its projection to the $\bar u, 1/\tilde z$ plane is used to compare RG trajectories of the 1-dimensional SG model with single and double frequency, see \fig{d1_double}.

 Let us note, the same normalized Fourier amplitude $\bar u$ is used both for the single- and the double-frequency cases.
 The definition of $\bar u$ is given by the low-energy behavior of the inverse propagator (see the previous section) and it is normalized in such a way that for the single-frequency model it tends to 1.0 in the low-energy limit of the broken phase.
 The low-energy limit of $\bar u$ in the broken phase of the double-frequency SG model is similar to that of the single-frequency model.
 Similarly, a non-trivial saddle point appears in $d=1$ dimension in the RG flow of the SG model both for the single- and double-frequency cases but its position differs from each other, see \fig{d1_double}.
 Let us also mention that the numerical results shown in \fig{d1_double} are obtained by solving the RG equations \eq{ea_v} and \eq{ea_z} both for the single- and double-frequency SG models in $d=1$ using the same initial condition for $u_{1\Lambda} \equiv u_\Lambda$ and for the double-frequency case the other Fourier amplitude is chosen as $u_{2\Lambda} = 0.1 u_{1\Lambda}$.